-The past two years have been times of incredible business disruption and equally impressive adaptation.
+The past few years have been times of incredible business disruption and equally impressive adaptation.

 If you work in sales at any level (and even if you’re in marketing or if your title doesn’t read sales, I’d argue you do…), you need to see how the tide has turned.